 - Keep your head neutral and look straight ahead.
 Avoid tucking your chin or craning your neck.

 - Maintain a firm but comfortable grip on the handle.
-Experiment with wide, neutral, and narrow positions to find what works best for you.
+Experiment with various positions, including wide, neutral, and narrow, to determine what works best for you.

 - Use full range of motion, pressing from shoulder level up to about eye level.

-- Try to create a mind-muscle connection and feel your shoulder muscles working instead of just moving the weight.
+- Try to create a mind-muscle connection and feel your shoulder muscles working, rather than just moving the weight.

 To Stay Motivated: 150+ Gym Workout Motivational Quotes To Stay Fit